DigitalBridge: Early applied AI in retail

 Retailers saw longer engagement times, higher average order values, and improved positive TrustPilot feedback from users who used the planner.

-This success lead to DigitalBridge raising a £3m round.
+This success led to DigitalBridge raising a £3m round.